Newbury Weekly News

 The Newbury Weekly News is an English local weekly newspaper, covering Newbury and West Berkshire.
 The paper's website is known as Newbury Today.
 It is published by the Newbury Weekly News Group.

+The Newbury Weekly News featured in a short Central Office of Information film in 1952, titled "Local Newspaper".

 History

 The newspaper was first published in 1867 by Walter Blacket and Thomas Wheildon Turner.
 It has been independently and family-owned since its establishment, with Blacket Turner & Co being formed in the 1980s.

 The paper celebrated its 150th anniversary in February 2017 with a special edition including a reprint of the first Newbury Weekly News newspaper.

 On 1 May 2019, the paper was sold to Iliffe Media Group.

 Circulation

 The newspaper's catchment covers an area of 300 mi2 and a population of around 150,000.
 In the company's certificate of circulation (circulation published in February 2016 by the Audit Bureau of Circulations), the average circulation per issue was 13,810.

 Awards

 In 2006, the newspaper won The Newspaper Society's Best Paid-For Weekly Newspaper award.
 The newspaper's website was voted Best Website Produced by a Weekly Newspaper.

 In 2007, Newbury Today was named the Picture Editors’ Newspaper Website of the Year, an award it shared with The Sun.